fattenap/seed-quickstart/README.md

-# Seed project Template with Webpack and Wasm-pack
+# Seed project Template with Webpack and Wasm-pack [Unofficial]

 #### _Warning!!
 (CSS processing in this Rust wasm project is experimental - use at own risk)_